Finite Entanglement Entropy of Black Holes: Conical entropy

-Let us now consider a theory in which gravity and gauge interactions are weakly nonlocal whereas fermionic and scalar sectors are local, just as in the standard model of particle physics.
+Let us now consider a theory in which gravity and gauge interactions are weakly non-local whereas fermionic and scalar sectors are local, just as in the standard model of particle physics.
 As explained in \cite{SoloLiving, SoloRecent}, the renormalization of the Newton constant due to the fermionic and scalar matter is such that the entanglement entropy coincides with the Bekenstein-Hawking entropy.
-In our case, due to the absence of divergent contributions to $G_N$ coming from the gauge and gravitational sectors in DIMREG, or in cut-off regularization when suitable killers are included (\ref{CoffK}), we arrive at the same conclusion for the conical entropy.
-We want to stress that also in this case the conical entropy, even if UV divergent, is positive-definite and gauge independent as a consequence of the finite contribution from the gravity and gauge sector.
-If we could switch off the gravitational and gauge interactions (no bare Newton constant is present in the theory) the whole entanglement entropy would be given by the ``universal divergent" contribution computed in section 7.1 of \cite{SoloRecent}.
-As stated in section eight of \cite{SoloRecent} this could provide a natural explanation of the statistical origin of the black hole entropy.
-On the other hand, if $G_N$ is in the bare action, but is not renormalized by gravitons and gauge bosons for the reasons just explained, the above interpretation of the Bekenstein-Hawking entropy is still valid and has a universal character.
-Indeed, the non renormalization of $G_N$ by gravitons and gauge bosons is one loop exact because for $L > 1$ internal gravitational and gauge boson lines make every loop diagram convergent.
+In our case, due to the absence of divergent contributions to $G_N$ coming from the gauge and gravitational sectors in DR, or in cut-off regularization when suitable killers are included (\ref{CoffK}), we arrive at the same conclusion for the conical entropy.
+We want to stress that also in this case the conical entropy, even if UV-divergent, is positive-definite and gauge-independent as a consequence of only finite contributions coming from the gravity and gauge sector.

+If we could switch off the gravitational and gauge interactions (no bare Newton constant is present in the theory) the whole entanglement entropy would be given by the ``universally divergent" contribution computed in section 7.1 of \cite{SoloRecent}.
+As stated in \cite{SoloRecent} this could provide a natural explanation of the statistical origin of the black hole entropy.
+On the other hand, if $G_N$ is in the bare action, but it is not renormalized by gravitons and gauge bosons for the reasons just explained, the above interpretation of the Bekenstein-Hawking entropy is still valid and has a universal character.
+Indeed, the non-renormalization of $G_N$ by gravitons and gauge bosons is one-loop exact because for $L > 1$ internal gravitational and gauge boson lines make every loop diagram convergent.

 We conclude with the following statement: {\em only matter participates in giving a ``universal" renormalization to both the Einstein-Hilbert term and the conical entropy. }